endpass/open-keystore-protocol/README.md

 user-specified server.
 The user would then decrypt the wallet with their password client-side in order to sign transactions.

 This standard does not replace an Ethereum RPC node.
-Rather, it allows other types of servers to store encrypted keys on behalf of web and mobile light clients.
+Rather, it allows standard web servers to store encrypted keys on behalf of web and mobile light clients.

 Open Keystore combines the ease of use of hosted web wallets with the security